CPP-AP 3.0.1

 parser.parse_args(argc, argv);

-// input is guaranteed to have a value if parsing was successfull
+// input is guaranteed to have a value if parsing was successful

 const auto data = read_data(parser.value("input"));